 Travel benefits provide coverage for medical services and treatments that occur outside your province or country of residence.
 Benecaid offers annual travel coverage with all of our products, which can be customized to fit the unique needs of each business and its employees.

-Coverage can include but is not limited to the following:
+Travel coverage can include, but is not limited to, the following:

 - Trip cancellation

 - Customizable number of travel days – 30, 60, 90 days per trip, unlimited number of trips